 Objective: The police face great scrutiny after highly publicized instances of lethal force.
 Dash-camera footage ostensibly provides “objective” evidence of whether the force was excessive.
 We tested whether participants interpreted the same “objective” video of an officer exerting force differently based on the officer’s gender and race.

-Hypothesis: We predicted that when a male (versus female) officer used force, participants would endorse more internal and less external explanations for the use-of-force, which would be associated with less trust in and perceived effectiveness of the officer.
-We predicted that when a Black (versus White) officer used force, participants would endorse more internal and less external explanations for the use-of-force, which would be associated with less trust in and perceived effectiveness of the officer
+Hypothesis: We predicted that when a male (versus female) officer used force and when a Black (versus White) officer used force, participants would endorse more internal and less external explanations for the use-of-force, which would be associated with less trust in and perceived effectiveness of the officer.

 Method: We randomly assigned Mturkers (N=452; 53% female, 80% White) to (a) see a segment of a police-civilian interaction video that either included or did not include exertion of force, and to believe the officer was (b) male versus female, and (c) Black versus White.
 They reported their trust in and perceptions of the officer’s effectiveness, and their degree of agreement with external and internal attributions for their behavior.